28 Mar Creating interiors for bedrooms in a Georgian house

 Image: Wandworth Electrical at Ham Yard Hotel

-With Georgian bedroom interior design wooden floors with a large scale rug creates a timeles look whilst also ensuring a warm experience underfoot.
+With Georgian bedroom interior design, wooden floors with a large scale rug creates a timeless look whilst also ensuring a warm experience underfoot.
 We use West Sussex Antique Flooring Company for an authentic and beautifully finished floor and Cheville Parquet whose floors come pre-finished in 4 chevron planks and just require clicking together.
 For rugs we use a variety of sources but have always found that Rugmart.co.uk can source great options.